mjbetti/personal-genome-processing-pipeline/README.md

 ## Getting started
 ### Installing dependencies
-The easiest way to install all of the required tools is via a package manager such as Anaconda.
+The easiest way to install all of the required tools is via a package manager such as Anaconda (https://docs.conda.io/en/latest/miniconda.html).
 In this particular case, Miniconda3 (py37_4.8.3, linux-64) was used to install all of the following dependencies:

 * fastqc (0.11.9)
 * bwa (0.7.17)